Which certificates and memberships should my builder have?

 Also look out for CERTASS which is a UK wide association where members are qualified to carry out the replacement of windows and doors in accordance with the relevant Building Regulations.

 In the unlikely event that something does go wrong with the build, you need to make sure you will be fully covered and protected.
-A credible builder will have employers’ liability insurance, contract work insurance and public liability insurance.
+A credible builder will have employers’ liability insurance, contract work insurance and public and product liability insurance.

 Ask to see the actual certificate from the insurance company and don’t just take their word for it.